 Joyce holds a BA in Psychology from Antioch University and lives with her husband in Renton.

-Born in India, his family moved to England where Arif lived and worked before immigrating to the U.S. in 1994.
-He has nearly 20 years of experience in the aviation industry.
-Previous work experience includes British Airports Authority (BAA), Houston Airport System, and Seattle-Tacoma International Airport.
+Arif has 20 years of experience in the aviation industry.
+Previous work experience includes operations, security and emergency management roles at British Airports Authority (BAA), Houston Airport System, and Seattle-Tacoma International Airport.

 David Reese, Senior Manager - Visitor Relations

 The Boeing Company

 David K. Reese is the senior manager for Visitor Relations for Boeing Commercial Airplanes.
 He was named to this assignment in February 2007.
 In this position, he leads a team of visitor relations professionals who host thousands of public and VIP visitors each year at the company’s manufacturing facilities in Everett, WA, Renton, WA, and Charleston, SC.